The OBBBA, Reconciliation, and Impacts

 New Repayment Assistance Plan (RAP)

-The OBBBA creates new Repayment Assistance Plan (RAP) for students borrowing loans on or after July 1, 2026, which bases monthly payments on Adjusted Gross Income (AGI):
+The OBBBA creates a new income-driven repayment (IDR) plan called the Repayment Assistance Plan, or RAP.
+This will be the only IDR plan available to students borrowing federal student loans on or after July 1, 2026 and it will base monthly payments on Adjusted Gross Income (AGI):

 |---|---|